-When people contact me for a quote to do work on an existing website that I did not build, I always do a website security review and provide an optional addon price for this service.
+When people contact me for a quote to do work on an existing website that I did not build, I always do a website security review.
+I then provide an optional add-on price for website security services.
 (Especially for sites built with WordPress)

 Close to 100% of the time, there are website security issues that should be addressed.
 When I communicate this, they don’t always believe me.
-Some people make the comment “I have a security certificate so my site is secure.”
+Some people make a comment, “I have a security certificate, so my site is secure.”

 A security certificate does NOT make your site secure.
 Read on to understand why.